Paulette Steeves

-Paulette F. C. Steeves is the Canada Research Chair in Healing and Reconciliation at Algoma University.
+Paulette F. C. Steeves is a Cree-Métis anthropologist, archaeologist, and the Tier II Canada Research Chair in Indigenous History: Healing and Reconciliation at Algoma University in Sault Ste.
+Marie, Ontario.

 Education and career

 Steeves is Cree-Métis and was born in Whitehorse, Yukon.
 She spent her formative years in Lillooet, British Columbia, Canada.
-Steeves holds an BA in Anthropology degree from the University of Arkansas at Fayetteville.
-She holds a Master in Anthropology from the State University of New York at Binghamton (SUNY), Her masters thesis was titled "Archaeology, CRM, Academia, and Ethics, and, Akimel O'odham, Type 2 Diabetes: Links to Traditional Food Loss."

-In 2008 she was awarded the Clifford D. Clark fellowship to attend graduate studies and earned her PhD in 2015 from Binghamton.
-Steeves dissertation "Decolonising Indigenous Histories: Pleistocene Archeology Sites of the Western hemisphere" was the first thesis using Indigenous method and theory in Anthropology within the United States.
-Throughout her graduate studies Steeves taught at Fort Peck Community College and Selkirk College.
+Steeves holds a BA in Anthropology (Honors Cum Laude) from the University of Arkansas at Fayetteville, where her undergraduate research involved mitochondrial DNA studies supporting the Quapaw Tribe.
+She earned an MA and PhD in Anthropology from Binghamton University (State University of New York at Binghamton).
+Her master's thesis was titled "Archaeology, CRM, Academia, and Ethics, and, Akimel O'odham, Type 2 Diabetes: Links to Traditional Food Loss," and her 2015 dissertation, "Decolonising Indigenous Histories: Pleistocene Archeology Sites of the Western Hemisphere," was the first thesis in Anthropology within the United States to employ Indigenous methods and theory.